 This post may contain affiliate links.
 Please read our disclosure policy.

-5. Quick and Satisfying: Quick to prepare, it’s the perfect solution for a sweet craving or a delightful breakfast.
+• Quick and Satisfying: Comes together fast for a sweet treat or a quick breakfast.

 Ingredients